 - How to Prevent iMessage Delivery to iPad and Mac (or Other Devices)

 - How to Remove a User from iMessage Group on iPhone

 Which of the above methods is best to disable and deactivate iMessage on your iPhone and iPad?
-Share your feedback with us on Facebook, Twitter, and Instagram.
-Also, make sure to download our app to read other useful tutorials.
+Share your feedback with us in comment box.